nshafikh/Credit-Card-Fraud-Detection/README.md

 ![Credit Card Fraud](https://github.com/user-attachments/assets/a2f07380-5465-4a0e-91d0-7ef0a1178091)

 ## Objective
-Classify transactions as fraudulent or non-fraudulent using machine learning
+Classify transactions as fraudulent or non-fraudulent using machine learning.

 ---